hemberg-lab/MicroExonator/docs/source/discovery_and_quantification.rst

 ======

-The main results of MicroExonator discovery and quantification modules can be found at the Results folder.
-All the detected microexons that passed though the quantitative filters can be found at ``out.high_quality.txt``.
-This is a tabular separated file with 14 columns that contain the folowing information:
+The main results of MicroExonator discovery and quantification modules can be found in the ``Report`` folder.
+With the default robustness filter, detected microexons are written to ``out.robustly_detected.txt``.
+This tab-separated file has 12 columns:

-.. list-table:: **out.high_quality.txt**
+.. list-table:: **out.robustly_detected.txt**
    :header-rows: 1

    * - Column